Jallison154/family-calendar/README.md

 ## Configuration

-All settings are managed via `control.html` and stored in browser localStorage.
+All settings are managed via `control.html` and stored server-side in `settings.json` (when using `server.py`) or in browser localStorage (when using a static file server).

 ### API Keys Needed